fatmakiraz/javascript-practices/readme.md

 These projects have been prepared from scratch after watching the [Build 15 JavaScript Projects - Vanilla JavaScript Course](https://www.youtube.com/watch?v=3PHXvlpOkf4) created by John Smilga.

 **Projects**
-- Color Flipper
+1. Color Flipper
-- Counter
+2. Counter
-- Reviews
+3. Reviews
-- Navbar
+4. Navbar
+5. Sidebar

 > :warning: **All of the 15 projects will be made.
 This repository will be updated as the projects have been completed.**